gamemanual0/gm0/source/docs/appendix/glossary.rst

     Servo Power Module
-        A Servo Power Module (SPM) is a device made by REV Robotics that boosts the voltage that the Expansion Hub provides to a servo.
+        A Servo Power Module (SPM) is a device made by REV Robotics that boosts the voltage that the Expansion Hub provides to a :term:`servo`.
-        The Hub's output is 5V at 6 amps, and the SPM boosts the voltage to 6V and up to 15amps.
+        The :term:`Expansion Hub's <Expansion Hub>` output for servos is 5V at 6 amps, and the SPM boosts the voltage to 6V and up to 15amps.
         This is important for servos under high load conditions such as the Savox servo, as well as the VEX 393 motor.